-Name at birth: Tonya Maxine HardingTonya Harding is the notorious figure skater who arranged an attack on fellow skater Nancy Kerrigan during the 1994 US Championships.
-Harding began skating as a toddler, and as an amateur skater won her first national title in 1991.
-Considered rough-edged but athletic, she became the first American woman to perform a triple axel jump in competition.
-During practices for the 1994 U.S. Championships, on January 6, 1994, her rival Nancy Kerrigan was clubbed in the leg and injured by a mysterious assailant.
-Kerrigan, injured, dropped out -- and Harding went on to win, but thanks to what was dubbed "The Whack Heard 'Round The World" she soon found herself in the middle of a criminal investigation.
-Harding was allowed to compete in the 1994 Olympics (she finished eighth; Kerrigan finished second to Oksana Baiul) but later admitted that she was involved with ex-husband Jeff Gillooly in a scheme to disable Kerrigan.
+Name at birth: Tonya Maxine HardingTonya Harding is the notorious figure skater who conspired in an attack on fellow skater Nancy Kerrigan during the 1994 U.S. Figure Skating Championships.
+Tonya Harding began skating as a toddler, and as an amateur skater won her first national title in 1991.
+Rough-edged but athletic, she became the first American woman to perform a triple axel jump in competition.
+During practices for the 1994 U.S. Championships, on January 6, 1994, her rival Nancy Kerrigan was clubbed in the leg by a mysterious assailant.
+Kerrigan, injured, dropped out -- and Harding went on to win the Championships.
+But thanks to what was dubbed "The Whack Heard 'Round The World," Harding soon found herself in the middle of a criminal investigation.
+Tonya Harding was allowed to compete in the 1994 Olympics (she finished eighth), but later admitted that she was involved with ex-husband Jeff Gillooly in a scheme to disable Kerrigan.
 Harding pleaded guilty to hindering prosecution, was stripped of her national championship and banned from amateur skating; Gillooly got two years in prison.
 The scandal hit its lurid peak when a personal video of their wedding night was sold through Penthouse magazine.
 Tonya Harding later continued to make headlines, often over small-time domestic squabbles and car wrecks.
 She took on Bill Clinton accuser Paula Jones in a made-for-TV boxing match on Fox TV in 2002; in August of the same year she was sentenced to ten days in jail for an alcohol-related probation violation.
 Harding tried her hand at professional boxing in 2003, and the next year signed to make a one-game appearance with the Indianapolis Ice of the Central Hockey League.
 Interest in the Tonya Harding-Nancy Kerrigan story was renewed with the 2017 feature film I, Tonya, with Harding played by actress Margot Robbie and Kerrigan played by Caitlin Carver.

 Copyright 1998-2017 by Who2?, LLC.
 All rights reserved.